Bank Swallow

 Identification

 The common nighthawk is a medium sized bird that is well camouflaged due to its grey and brown mottled plumage.
-It may be mistaken for other members of the nightjar family including another SAR, eastern whip-poor-will.
+It may be mistaken for other members of the nightjar family including another species at risk, eastern whip-poor-will.
 Most nightjars are nocturnal whereas common nighthawks are crepuscular (most active at dawn and dusk).
 Other features to look out for are the white bars on the wings, forked tail and the distinct “peent” call.

 Habitat